What Happens on a Cruise, Stays on the Cruise - Part 1

 'Maybe so, but here we are now, on the same ship for the next seven days!'
 He responded.
 As they exchanged sentences with ease.

 'By the way, I am Harry, I am from Maine!' as he extended his right arm to her.
 (Lemara would soon come to realise it was customary on cruises that country of origin was as crucial as her name when introducing one's self to others.
 It was some badge of honour, and the further away you came from, the better.
-Further someone with an English accent like herself with a ship decked out with mostly Americans garnered much interest.)
+Further, someone with a semblance of an English accent like herself with a ship decked out with mostly Americans garnered much interest.)
 'I couldn't help noticing you in the restaurant this morning.'
 He continued.

 Let me guess, was it the way I drank the coffee?
 Joked Lemara.